Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: DK-based Prefiltration

-Note that the \textit{No. of callee} only counts the number of callee functions but omits crucial information such as function names.
-Observing that a portion of callee function names are retained after binary stripping suggests that callee relationship has potential for additional exploration.
-To fully exploit the callee relationship, we manually analyze the incorrect detection cases of \textit{No. of callee} evaluations in~\cref{sec:feature_eval} and summarize the challenges to properly exploiting it:
+We have manually examined the false-negative cases where homologous functions were filtered out by both the \textit{NCL} and \textit{No. of callee} features.
+Through this examination, we have identified the challenges associated with appropriately exploiting the \textit{NCL} and \textit{No. of callee} features to address these false-negative cases.

-\begin{itemize} \item \textbf{Exploitation Challenge 1 (EC1).} Removed or decorated callee function name.
-For safety and size reasons, the binary usually is stripped after compilation.
-The call functions whose names are removed after strip from symbol table, can not provide assistance in a straightforward manner.
-In addition, there are several ways to decorate function names by compiler~\cite{function_decoration}.
-The function name will differ from its original name in the source code after decoration.
+\begin{itemize} \item \textbf{Exploitation Challenge 1 (EC1).} Decorated callee function name.
+A decorated callee function name is the result of a function name being decorated by the compiler using various techniques~\cite{function_decoration}.
+One such technique is name mangling, which is used by the C++ compiler to encode the function name with additional information about its parameters and return type to facilitate function overloading.
+The name of the function after decoration may differ from its original name in the source code and will be distinct across different architectures, particularly X86 and X64, due to their differing return types.

-\item \textbf{Exploitation Challenge 2 (EC2).} There is no callee functions in some functions (i.e., leaf node in call graph).
+\item \textbf{Exploitation Challenge 2 (EC2).} In certain functions, commonly referred to as leaf nodes in a call graph, there are no callee functions present.
+These functions are self-contained and do not call any other functions within their code.
+As a result, the leaf nodes do not possess distinguishable \textit{NCL} and \textit{No. of callee} features.

 \item \textbf{Exploitation Challenge 3 (EC3).} Function calls in binary target functions might not always be consistent with source code.
 Function calls may be added or deleted due to compiler optimization.
 The reasons for the function call change are function inline, intrinsic function replacement, instruction replacement for optimization, that behave differently in different architectures.
-We describe this challenge in detail in \textbf{Function Call Optimization}.
+These challenges are introduced in ~\cref{sec:func_call_opt}.

 \end{itemize}